 Complete on-shift training outlined in the Discovery Center Volunteer Manual to become familiar with procedures, materials, and activities in the Discovery Center and the larger Museum.

 Attend weekly briefings at the beginning of each volunteer shift, and participate in ongoing training and interpretation skill development.

-- Exercise good customer service by sharing knowledge of the Museum's offerings, answering questions, and striving to ensure that each visitor's experience is enjoyable.
+Welcome visitors to the Discovery Center and provide customer service by sharing knowledge of the Museum's offerings, answering questions, and striving to ensure that each visitor's experience is enjoyable.

 Background or strong interest in science, engineering and/or education.

 Ability to communicate with people of all backgrounds, abilities and ages, with a special interest in volunteering with young children (including infants, toddlers, and preschoolers)